jncraton/BWMetaAI/command_info.md

 Train %2(military) until it commands %1(byte) of them.

 ## upgrade (byte) (upgrade) (byte)
 Research upgrade %2(upgrade) up to level %1(byte), at priority %3(byte).
+The maximum supported upgrade level is 31.

 ## wait (word)
-Wait for %1(word) tenths of second in normal game speed.
+Wait for %1(word) logical game frames.
+A game frame is 42 milliseconds on fastest game speed.
-* NOTE normal game speed.
-Fastest game speed is still undetermined. see this post for further details.

 ## wait_finishattack
 Wait until attacking party has finished to attack.